aksommerville/ra3/etc/doc/http.md

 We don't provide a general query language, that would be overkill.
 So some things like union-of-lists, we can't do.
 Either make a broader query than needed and filter on your end, or add an HTTP endpoint and call `db_query_generic()`.
+If you provide no criteria, every game matches.

 After filtering, we can sort, paginate, and format to taste: